Marussia Motors

 Marussia Motors (Маруся /ru/) was a Russian sports car company founded in 2007.
 It is considered the first Russian company to produce a supercar.
 It designed, and manufactured prototypes of both the B1 and the B2 sport cars.
 Marussia was led by former motor racer Nikolai Fomenko.
 The Marussia B1 was launched in December 2008 in the new Manege hall in Moscow.
+In its seven years of operation, the company produced 48 cars, of which around 20 were B1 models and the rest B2.